 - Research supports there are benefits of using honey for allergies.
-If you aren’t sure about the findings of this study, please just give it a try.
-Consume a teaspoon of RAW real honey from your local beekeeper once daily for a month during allergy season and see if you notice a difference.
+If you aren’t sure about this study’s findings, please try it.
+Consume a teaspoon of RAW, real honey from your local beekeeper once daily for a month during allergy season, and see if you notice a difference.

 - Honey is a nutritious complement to supplements and foods, providing vitamins, minerals, and phytochemicals derived from plants.

-Honey is an incredible pantry staple.
+Honey is a great pantry staple.
 It has an eternal shelf life packed with nutrients.

-A 2008 study by the University of Bonn in Bonn, Germany, showed potential for using honey as an antibacterial agent on patients with suppressed immune systems.
+A 2008 study by the University of Bonn in Bonn, Germany, showed the potential for using honey as an antibacterial agent on patients with suppressed immune systems.
 Some varietals of honey, for instance, Manuka honey, have been proven to stimulate the production of monocytes that fight infections.
-If long-term research proves this true, it will make Manuka Honey* a robust pharmaceutical.
+If long-term research proves this, it will make Manuka Honey* a robust pharmaceutical.